davepeck/cats-and-dogs-restaurant/spec.md

 ### UI/Scoring

-13. **Score Display**: Should we show current score, cats served, time played, etc.?
+13. ~~**Score Display**: Should we show current score, cats served, time played, etc.?~~
+    **✅ RESOLVED**: No scoring system for now - keep it simple.

-14. **Game States**: Do you want a start screen, game over screen, or just jump straight into gameplay?
+14. ~~**Game States**: Do you want a start screen, game over screen, or just jump straight into gameplay?~~
+    **✅ RESOLVED**: Two simple game states: "Game Not Playing" (also serves as game over screen) and "Playing".
+Press space bar in "Game Not Playing" state to start a new game.

-15. **Difficulty Progression**: Should difficulty increase over time, by score, or by number of cats served?
+15. ~~**Difficulty Progression**: Should difficulty increase over time, by score, or by number of cats served?~~
+    **✅ RESOLVED**: Use the timer progression system already defined (reduce timer by 1 second per 3 cats served) - no additional complexity needed for now.